tim-jonsson-zz/cavity/README.md

    + JC/rho_imag.txt: time-dependent density matrix, imaginary part, each row corresponds to a time step

 ### rho_mp4.ipynb
-jupyter notebook to read the time-dependent density matrix and plot
+jupyter notebook to read the time-dependent density matrix and plot, run in Google colab